 For New Orleans’ new prosecutor, high hopes, a legal cloud

-NEW ORLEANS (AP) — A New Orleans city council member takes the oath of office as the city’s new district attorney Monday, facing a pandemic-related backlog of cases and high expectations from criminal justice reform advocates who rallied around his autumn campaign — despite his indictment on federal tax charges.
+NEW ORLEANS (AP) — A New Orleans city council member took the oath of office as the city’s new district attorney Monday, facing a pandemic-related backlog of cases and high expectations from criminal justice reform advocates who rallied around him — despite his indictment on federal tax charges.

+Jason Williams vowed in his inaugural speech to hold those guilty of serious crimes accountable.
+But he repeatedly stressed the need — in a city with a high incarceration rate and a high percentage of Black prisoners — to stop seeking jail time for people whose crimes are related to poverty, drug addiction or mental illness.

+“We have normalized criminalizing behaviors associated with simply being poor, like addiction, like acting out because of mental illness,” Williams said.
+“If we can give people ways to thrive, tools instead of trapdoor, no matter how mad we are at them, we won’t have the most racist system in the state.”

+A defense attorney by trade, Williams had served on the council since 2014.
+He took the oath after testimonials from local luminaries including historian and author Walter Isaacson, and after a performance by musician Glen David Andrews.
+The renowned singer and trombonist, who has had multiple run-ins with the law, thanked Williams for “helping me get to a better place.”

+Williams was sworn in at a limited-attendance ceremony streamed online due to the COVID-19 pandemic.

-Jason Williams leaves the council, after having served since 2014, to take the oath in a planned online ceremony.
-He takes over an office he sought after fiercely criticizing the hardball tactics of the outgoing incumbent, Leon Cannizzaro, who did not seek re-election.
+He took over an office he sought after fiercely criticizing the hardball tactics of the outgoing incumbent, Leon Cannizzaro, who did not seek re-election.

 Williams ran despite being indicted in the summer on federal felony charges accusing him of tax fraud — accusations he said were ginned up by prosecutors for political reasons.
 His motion to have them dismissed was rejected in a ruling issued Friday at federal court.
 Last month, pandemic-related complications prompted the judge to delay proceedings — including a trial that was supposed to have started the same day Williams was being sworn in.